 A fear of public speaking is extremely common.
-Many or even most people may experience nervousness and stress before they have to speak or perform in front of a crowd, but symptoms can exist on a wide spectrum.
-Some may simply experience mild “stage fright”.
+Many or even most people may experience nervousness and stress before they have to speak or perform in front of a crowd, but symptoms can exist on a wide spectrum, and there are various techniques and resources available to help individuals overcome stage fright and manage their anxiety.
+Some may simply experience mild “stage fright.”
 Others may have a clinical phobia of speaking in public—known as glossophobia—or an anxiety disorder like social anxiety, the symptoms of which can be debilitating.
 People who suspect they may have either of the last two conditions can usually benefit from seeking professional help.
-That said, most anyone can also benefit from the following tips.
+That said, almost anyone can also benefit from the following tips.

 Strategies For Managing A Fear Of Public Speaking

 Read on to learn some strategies that may be useful if you find yourself feeling nervous or anxious before giving a presentation at work or school.

 Getting to know the material you'll be speaking on or performing can help you feel more confident going into the presentation, which is why it's usually wise to spend a good amount of time practicing.
 You might even do so in front of friends and family beforehand to help overcome your fear of public speaking and get used to having audience participants watch as you deliver your content.
 It may also ease your mind to plan ahead to avoid hiccups as best you can.
 Choosing an outfit that you feel comfortable in and checking to make sure any technology or visual aids you'll be using are functional, for instance, may help you feel calmer on the day of and better focus on your public speaking situations.